kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][trainingdata_preprozessed]

+##### c. shuffel data

+The taindata had been shuffeld before the splitting.
+For the code look at "Split data" chapter of the ipython notebook.

+---

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.

 To cross validate my model, I randomly split the training data into a training set (80 %) and validation set (20%).
-I did this by using 'train_test_split' function of the sklearn.model_selection package. for the code look at "Split data" chapter of the ipython notebook.
+I did this by using 'train_test_split' function of the sklearn.model_selection package.
+For the code look at "Split data" chapter of the ipython notebook.

 My original training set had 34799 images.
 My final training set had 53904 number of images.
 My final validation set and test set had 13476 and 12630 number of images.

+---

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-for the code look at "Model Architecture" chapter of the ipython notebook.
+For the code look at "Model Architecture" chapter of the ipython notebook.

 My final model consisted of the following layers: